Saturday, December 14, 2024

 "What is the reason?" asked Veeraraghavan.

-"It is not surprising that he took this decision.
-But I think that the real reason for his taking this decision could be different" said Veeraraghavan.
+"It is not surprising that Sundaraingam took this decision.
+But I think that the real reason for his taking this decision is different" said Veeraraghavan.

 "What do you mean?"